-The University offers a range of Continuing Professional Development (CPD) courses for registered midwives.
-Health Studies (Advancing Midwifery Practice) MSc is available to midwives with 1-2 years post registration experience and includes Master's modules in Examination of the Newborn, Keeping Birth Normal, Strategies for Working in Community Midwifery Practice and Complex Needs, as well as Supporting Learning in Practice (Mentorship).
+The University currently offers a range of Specialist Skills and Post Registration Development (SSPRD) courses for registered midwives.
+Health Studies (Advancing Midwifery Practice) MSc is available to midwives with 1-2 years post registration experience.
+This includes Master's modules in Examination of the Newborn and Keeping Birth Normal, as well as Supporting Learning in Practice.

 How to apply

-Once you’ve sent your form in to UCAS you may be invited to attend an interview.
-We’ve put together some information for you about what to expect at an interview – but don’t worry, when you are invited in you will be given full details of what will happen.
+Once you've sent your form in to UCAS you may be invited to attend an interview.
+We've put together some information for you about what to expect at an interview - but don't worry, when you're invited you'll be given full details of what will happen.

 Research plays an important role in informing all our teaching and learning activities.
 Through research our staff remain up-to-date with the latest developments in their field, which means you develop knowledge and skills that are current and highly relevant.
 For more information see the Research section of our website.